 Biden to tout climate policy in visit to baking US southwest

-The first stop on his tour will be to the Grand Canyon in Arizona where, according to several US media outlets, he is likely to name a new national monument.
+The first stop on his tour will be to the Grand Canyon where, according to several US media outlets, he is likely to name a new national monument.

 The declaration would effectively prevent uranium mining in the area, a ban sought for decades by local Native American tribes.